9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 production code.

-To help ourselves to write cleaner code, we usually add the `-Wall` option, which enables all of GHC\'s warnings.
+To help ourselves to write cleaner code, we usually add the `-Wall` option, which enables all of GHC's warnings.
 This will cause GHC to issue complaints if it encounters potential problems, such as overlapping patterns; function parameters that are not used; and a myriad of other potential stumbling blocks.
 While it is often safe to